Leave a Message

 Who developed Leimert Park, and when?

-Leimert Park was developed by real estate developer Walter H. Leimert, who laid out the master plan in 1927.
-He commissioned the Olmsted Brothers, the landscape architecture firm behind New York's Central Park, to design the tree-lined streets and lots that still define the neighborhood today.
+Leimert Park was developed by real estate developer Walter H. Leimert, who laid out the master plan in the late 1920s, dated to 1927.
+He commissioned the Olmsted Brothers, the firm behind New York's Central Park, working with master planner Franz Herding, to design the streets, boulevards, and central plaza that still define the neighborhood today.

 What architectural styles are common in Leimert Park?

 The neighborhood is best known for Spanish Colonial Revival homes, with stucco exteriors, red-tiled roofs, wrought-iron details, and arched doorways.
-You will also find Craftsman bungalows and English Tudor-style homes, giving the streets genuine architectural range.
+You will also find Craftsman bungalows and English Tudor Revival homes, giving the streets genuine architectural range.
 Many homes are now more than ninety years old.

-When redlining and racially restrictive covenants blocked Black families from much of Los Angeles in the mid-20th century, Leimert Park was one of the few neighborhoods where they could buy homes.
-It became a center of Black homeownership and, by the 1960s and 1970s, a hub of Black art, music, and culture, a role it still holds through Leimert Park Village.
+When redlining and racially restrictive covenants blocked Black families from much of Los Angeles in the mid-twentieth century, Leimert Park became one of the areas where they could buy homes, especially after the Supreme Court held in 1948 that restrictive covenants were unenforceable.
+It grew into a center of Black homeownership and, by the 1960s and 1970s, a hub of Black art, music, and culture, a role it still holds through Leimert Park Village.

 How much do homes in Leimert Park cost?